Prabowo Subianto: Health

 On 30 June 2024, Prabowo announced that he was undergoing a surgery on his left foot via his Instagram account.
 In his post, he explained that he had injured his left foot twice.
 He first injured it when he was participating in a paratrooping exercise in West Germany while he was training with GSG 9.
 Additionally, he experienced another foot injury when he fell down from a cliff in a combat zone in the 1980s.
 Prabowo, who was 30 at the time of the accident, did not experience further issues until his 2024 campaign, when he was seen walking on a limp on his left foot.
 This prompted rival supporters to mock his physique.
-Prabowo underwent a successful surgery on his left foot a week later at the National Defense Central Hospital.
+Prabowo underwent a successful surgery on his left foot a week later at the National Defence Central Hospital.